cascadiajs/2018.cascadiajs.com/src/markdown/getting-to-seattle.md

 ---
 title: "Getting to Seattle"
 ---

-For those of you who don't live in Seattle, we have you covered!
-Please see below for more information about how to get to Seattle and where to stay while you're here.
+For those of you who do not live in Seattle, we have you covered!
+Please check out our travel guide for more information about how to get to Seattle and where to stay while you are here.

 ## Schedule